ykarpovets/try-llm/readme.md

 By default app uses Ollama model.
 This model can perform slow on local machine.

 Better option is to use OpenAI gpt-3.5-turbo model.
-It provides better performance and results.
+It provides much better performance and results.

 If you want to use OpenAI model then create env.local file in the root of the project and specify:
 ```